turingschool/curriculum/source/projects/blogger.markdown

 #### Looking at the Routing Table

-Dealing with routes is commonly very challening for new Rails programmers.
+Dealing with routes is commonly very challenging for new Rails programmers.
 There's a great tool that can make it easier on you.
 To get a list of the routes in your application, go to a command prompt and run `rake routes`.
 You'll get a listing like this:

 ```plain
 $ rake routes